jampy/kendo-ui-webpack/README.md

 the global namespace) can be loaded via `require("kendo-ui-webpack/kendo.ui.Calendar")`.

-If you want shorter names in the `require()` call, you might use Webpacks module alias feature.
+If you want shorter names in the `require()` call, you might use Webpack's module alias feature.

 For example, having a Webpack config like...